ezweave/pretty-functional/README.md

 Truthfully, OOP, as we know it, really just enforces [_imperitive programming practices_](https://en.wikipedia.org/wiki/Imperative_programming).
 Sure it gives you some better ways to organize your data and some handy tools to operate on it (polymorphism, shadowing, composition, the whole IS-A and HAS-A thing), but it often just leads to... bloat.

-All of the big, popularly understood as OO languages (Java, C#, and C++) are rife with [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern) which are one of many sources of ["code smell"](https://en.wikipedia.org/wiki/Code_smell).
+All of the big, popularly-understood-as-OO languages (Java, C#, and C++) are rife with [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern) which are one of many sources of ["code smell"](https://en.wikipedia.org/wiki/Code_smell).

-Ignoring all of this naval gazing, let's jump into 2019.
+Ignoring all of this naval gazing, let's jump nearly twenty years into 2019.
 JavaScript, thanks largely in part to Node.js, has become a _very_ powerful programming language, but it also suffers from a sort of "programming multiple personality disorder."
 You can write very OO looking JS or you can write more functional JS.

 The truth is that none of the popular functional frameworks are as purely functional as they would have you think.
 Even [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language))(which runs on the Java Virtual Machine and can utilize Java's SDK) has to bastardize itself a little because there are things you just can't fully control:
 - REST calls to an external API